Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands

-\paragraph{Conic combinations of demand systems} Given two WGS utility functions $u$ and $u'$, the demand system corresponding to their sum $u+u'$ may not be WGS.
-On the other hand, consider two simple WGS demand systems $D$ and $D'$ and nonnegative coefficients $\lambda,\lambda'$.
-Then it is easy to see that $\lambda D+\lambda' D'$ is also a simple WGS demand system.
-This enables the construction of some interesting demand systems.
-For example, \cite{matsuyama2017beyond} has studied hybrids of CES and Cobb-Douglas demands, where the demand system can be given as {
+\paragraph{Convex combinations of demand systems} Given two WGS utility functions $u$ and $u'$, the demand system corresponding to their sum $u+u'$ may not be WGS.
+In contrast, taking convex combinations of simple WGS demand systems retains this property; the following proposition is easy to verify. \begin{proposition} Let $D(p,b)$ and $D'(p,b)$ be two simple WGS demand systems and $0\le \lambda\le 1$.
+Let us define the demand system $D''=\lambda D+(1-\lambda) D'$ by

+Then, $D''$ is a simple WGS demand system. \end{proposition} This enables the construction of some interesting demand systems.
+For example, Matsuyama and Ushchev~\cite{matsuyama2017beyond} consider hybrids of CES and Cobb-Douglas demands, where the demand system can be given as